 3.3 The Research Population

+A population is the entire collection of items that is the focus of concern.
+The target population

+determine the scope of the survey.
+To define a population, defining the population unit & setting population a boundary is very crucial (Defining and Framing the Population, 2015).

-Accordingly, depending on the research topic and the purpose of the study, The main participants of the study are the Ethiopian Roads Authority (the Employer), Construction Contractors and Consulting firms engaged in the road construction industry.
-Particularly from the Employer side only head quarter offices all the Construction Project management directorates.
+Accordingly, depending on the research topic and the purpose of the study, the main participants/population/ of this study were Ethiopian Roads Administration (the Employer or client), main Contractors and Consulting firms currently involving in the federal road construction projects.
+Particularly from the Employer side head quarter offices all the Construction Project management directorates were the population.

-From Contractors and Consultants: - Grade-1 contractors will be selected for the analysis.
-Since, they have a lot of experience in the road sector and may have a better chance in participating in different road projects contracts.
+From Contractors and Consultants: - Grade-1 contractors were selected for the analysis.
+Since, they have a lot of experience in the road sector and have a better chance in participating in different road projects contracts.
 At the same time for consultant, the research tries to address currently involving consultants.

-For case study: - Particularly in this particular case where it can be expected projects by ERA to be sanctioned, administered and, the documents and archives concerning the relevant projects can be important data source.
+For case study: - Particularly in this particular case where it can be expected projects by ERA to be, administered and, the documents and archives concerning the relevant projects can be important data source.
 Therefore, with the selection of the cases also channeled into the potential availability of data (Stake, 1995), the available documents relevant to the cases were collected and relevant data’s were analyzed.

 3.4 Research Sample and Sampling Method

 As indicated above, the target populations for this study were contractors, consultants, and employer (ERA) for the questionnaire and ERA’s road projects for document analysis.
 Currently, a number of road construction projects are under construction by different grades of contractors and supervised by different classes of consultants.
-Since the target population of this research is higher grade contractors and consultants Grade 1 and Class 1, respectively, the number of contractors and consultants currently involving in federal road projects, which accessed from each directorate, shows that around 53 active contractors and 40 consultants were currently participating in federal road projects. in number.
-Therefore, No
+Since the target population of this research is higher grade contractors and consultants Grade 1 and Class 1, respectively, the number of contractors and consultants currently involving in federal road projects, which accessed from each directorate, shows that around 53 active contractors and 40 consultants were currently participating in federal road projects..
+Therefore, due to time and resource constraint the researcher used the following statistical equations based on (Genn, Israel) sample size determination formulas:

+No - Sample size

+Z - Z value (e.g. 1.96 for 95% confidence level)

+P - Percentage picking a choice, expressed as a decimal (0.50 used for sample size needed).

+q- 1-p

+e- Margin of error (+5%)